 As discussed previously in this report under Charge 1, the lack of quality data hampers efforts to monitor trends in implementation of water conserving activities.
 Often the data needed to assess progress simply does not exist.
 For example, the last statewide survey of irrigated acreage, water use, and irrigation system by type, conducted cooperatively by the Natural Resources Conservation Service, the Texas State Soil and Water Conservation Board, and the Texas Water Development Board, was published in 2001.

 The Texas Water Development Board collects data to assist with water planning, resource management, and educating Texans of all ages about water.
 Also vital to the agency’s mission is the dissemination of these data.
+Ensuring up-to-date and accurate information is collected, managed, and made available online to the public allows for enhanced analyses and can help direct future water conservation efforts.

+One new area of data analysis is the benchmarking of commercial and institutional water use throughout the United States.
+These efforts are at the “birthing” stage in Texas.
+Since a third of municipal use is for these two sectors, benchmarking commercial and institutional use by user type will greatly enhance the ability of municipal water conservation programs to effective target these areas and develop meaningful metrics.

+See example of CI benchmarks at end of this document.

+Another area of data collection that needs enhancement is the systematic quantification of the percent of water used that is returned as wastewater.
+This will enhance the ability to analyze how much water is available for reuse and will enhance the ability to determine consumptive vs. non-consumptive uses of water in the municipal sectors.

-Ensuring up-to-date and accurate information is collected, managed, and made available online to the public allows for enhanced analyses and can help direct future water conservation efforts.The council recommends that, subject to available state revenue for the 2018–2019 biennium, the Texas Legislature increase appropriations to the TWDB to enhance existing data collection, management, and accessibility efforts.
+The council recommends that, subject to available state revenue for the 2018–2019 biennium, the Texas Legislature increase appropriations to the TWDB to enhance existing data collection, management, and accessibility efforts.

-6. Funding the statewide water conservation public awareness program
+3. Funding the statewide water conservation public awareness program

 Establishment and funding of a statewide water conservation public awareness program was a consensus recommendation of the Water Conservation Implementation Task Force (a diverse stakeholder group) established for the 2004-2005 biennium by passage of Senate Bill 1094.
-The program, known as Water IQ, was established by the Texas Legislature without opposition in 2007 but no funds were specifically appropriated to the Texas Water Development Board for the program then or in subsequent legislative sessions.
+The program, known as Water IQ, was established by the Texas Legislature without opposition in 2007 Recognizing the need to increase the public’s knowledge of water efficiency and its relationship in meeting current and future water demands, there have been no funds specifically appropriated to the Texas Water Development Board for the program then or in subsequent legislative sessions.

 The Legislative Budget Board (LBB) staff in the 2013 Government Effectiveness & Efficiency Report (GEER) suggested a $6 million appropriation for the biennium for Water IQ as part of its recommendations to “Enhance State Participation in Municipal Water Conservation,” noting that the program could help lower water use by Texans.
 The LBB staff calculated at the time that a reduction in water consumption of just one gallon per capita per day by all Texans could avoid $407.2 million of the $53.1 billion in capital costs that had been projected by the 2012 state water plan.